 While most tourists opt to get out of San José quickly for greener pastures, Costa Rica’s vibrant capital and the surrounding Central Valley offer plenty to see and do.
 If you have more time, take a whitewater rafting trip on the Pacuare River, tour a coffee farm, or head to Turrialba for a canyoning adventure and a visit to the Guayabo National Monument, Costa Rica’s top archaeological site.

-DAY 1: Getting to know the city
+DAY 1: Get to know the city

-It’s only open for breakfast and lunch, yet Maza Bistro, in a funky space beside San José’s Parque Nacional, is one of the most sought after tables in town for their market driven approach to comfort foods with dishes like fried chicken with sweet ayote arepas or eggs benedict with green papaya slaw.
+It’s only open for breakfast and lunch, yet Maza Bistro, in a funky space beside San José’s Parque Nacional, is one of the most sought after tables in town for their market-driven approach to comfort foods with dishes like fried chicken with sweet ayote arepas or eggs benedict with green papaya slaw.
 Don’t miss their Bloody Marys, which come with a slice of candied bacon.